crossplane/crossplane/design/design-doc-composition-functions.md

 - severity: Error
   message: "Could not render Database.postgresql.crossplane.io/v1alpha1`
 ```

+Note the Crossplane specific `fn.apiextensions.crossplane.io/` annotations:

+1. `type` distinguishes an XR from a composed resource.
+XRs are the first
+   element in the `items` array by convention.
+1. `name` associates a composed resource entry in the `items` array with its
+   corresponding entry in the `resources` array (if any).

 While KRM-function-like this API is not KRM function compatible.
 See the
 [Alternatives Considered](#alternatives-considered) section for details on why.